jamestomasino/blog.tomasino.org/content/post/period-trackers-and-data-privacy.md

 # What is happening?

-A lot of information is being spread around about the dangers of period-tracker data in the wake of Roe v Wade being overturned, and with good reason.
+A lot of information is being spread around about the dangers of period tracker data in the wake of Roe v Wade being overturned, and with good reason.
 Some state legislatures are investigating a troublesome and vaguely defined area of
 law: whether you can be charged with a crime in one state for activity that